SPARC-FAIR-Codeathon/2025-team-D/tutorials/tutorial-4.md

-# Tutorial X: Creating plugins using generative AI from the Cloud-based development environment
+# Tutorial 4: Creating plugins using generative AI from the Cloud-based development environment

 ## Summary
 Brief description of what this tutorial covers and its purpose.